iwvelando/telegraf-exec-zpool-status/README.md

 Once https://github.com/influxdata/telegraf/pull/6724 is merged the `zpool -H -p` functionality would be redundant and a native telegraf plugin could be used.
-However the `zpool status -s -p` functionality is outstanding and could be a useful addition.
+However the `zpool status -s -p` functionality is outstanding and would be a useful addition.

 Tests should be added especially considering the sensitivity of parsing.